dankraus/padawan360/README.md

 Press buttons, do you see the button names output?
 If you don't, you're not paired.
 If it's paired, you'll see the button names in the serial monitor as you press them.

+### Pairing
+_**My controller and receiver won't pair.
+I don't see any output in the serial monitor in the Xbox Recv test sketch**_ Confirm that you are using an official Xbox 360 Wireless Controller and Xbox 360 Wireless USB Receiver.
+If you're not, it's likely the culprit.

 ### Sound

 If the MP3 Trigger isn't functioning as expected, or at all, or just behaving a little "odd" - it would be good to make sure you have the most up to date firmware.
 Version 2.54 is known to work.
 It can be downloaded [here ](http://robertsonics.com/mp3-trigger-downloads/).
 The user manual has instruction for installation on the last page (as of this writing) of the instruction manual under "Bootloader".
-The manual is available from the previous link and also available directly [here](http://robertsonics.com/resources/mp3trigger/MP3TriggerV2UserGuide_2012-02-04.pdf)
+The manual is available from the previous link and also available directly [here](http://robertsonics.com/resources/mp3trigger/MP3TriggerV2UserGuide_2012-02-04.pdf).
+As of 2020, you're not likely to run into this unless you happened to buy really old inventory or a spare from another builder that had one laying around for years.

 Some users had experienced some issues of sounds freezing up and going a bit haywire.
 It was resolved by using the barrel jack power connector as the Mp3Trigger was browning out.
 That means that disconnecting the 5v and Ground pins between the Arduino and MP3Trigger and switching flip the switch to EXT.
+This is indicative of power brown outs or some other electrical issue.

 If the wrong sounds are playing for button presses, they are likely added to the SD card in the wrong order.
 They must be put on the card in the exact order one at a time or by using Drivesort.
 Reference [this video](https://youtu.be/UsMI2gW7Q40) for how load the sound files up with Drivesort to ensure they're loaded onto the SD Card in proper order.